heeplr/rpi-cookstrap/README.md

 Plugins are run sequentially.
 Execution order matters, so download plugins always need to run first.
-If you want to run the "raspbian_download" plugin to download the image and the "wifi" plugin to configure wireless networking or example, you would set: ```RPI_BOOTSTRAP_PLUGINS=( "raspbian_download" "wifi" )```
+If you want to run the "raspbian_download" plugin to download the image and the "wifi" plugin to configure wireless networking for example, you would set: ```RPI_BOOTSTRAP_PLUGINS=( "raspbian_download" "wifi" )```

 All plugins can read/write all variables and share one context.